A Survey on Recent Advances in LLM-Based Multi-turn Dialogue Systems: GENERAL METHODS

 \subsubsection{Chain-of-Thought}

 CoT \cite{wei2022chain} improves performance on a range of arithmetic, commonsense, and symbolic reasoning tasks by mimics a step-by-step thought process for arriving at the answer.
-An example prompt of CoT is shown in the Figure \ref{fig:icl and cot}.
 Zero-shot CoT \cite{kojima2022large} is a classical CoT method that guides the model in reasoning and generating results by employing the same prompt "Let’s think step by step," across different tasks.
 Another classical approach is Least-to-Most \cite{zhou2022least}, which decomposes the target problem into a series of simpler sub-problems, solving them gradually.
+Furthermore, the latest studies \cite{coe} invesitigate to equip CoT with exemplar to provide structured guidance for better reasoning.

 A more widespread approach involves feeding the model a set of CoT prompts designed for step-by-step reasoning to guide its thinking.
 Similar to ICL, the selection of prompts significantly influences the generated results, prompting extensive efforts to identify optimal prompts through methods such as voting or automatically generating prompts \cite{zhang2022automatic,shum2023automatic}.
 Additionally, recent researches have focused on exploring the application of CoT in the context of multimodal \cite{zhang2023multimodal} and multilingual \cite{huang2023not} scenarios.